 The ability of Solano County to serve its residents and provide for a thriving and sustainable community requires support from all levels of government.
-The State of California's (State) actions and ongoing fiscal uncertainties continue to threaten greatly impact (Shaw/Yoder/Antwih, Inc - (SYA)) the County's ability to provide vital services to the public.
-In order to order to fulfill the County's commitment to the community, additional (SYA) State resources should be sought to support the County's mission to enrich the quality of life in the Countylocally.(SYA) To this end, the County Board of Supervisors supports the priorities and the legislative principles set forth below.
+The State of California's (State) actions continue to greatly impact the County's ability to provide vital services to the public.
+To fulfill the County's commitment to the community, additional State resources should be sought to support the County's mission to enrich the quality of life locally.
+To this end, the County Board of Supervisors supports the priorities and the legislative principles set forth below.

-Priority issues are those that have a significant impact on County business and on which County staff, including the County's State legislative advocates, will concentrate their legislative efforts during the 2017-2018 Legislative Session.
+Priority issues are those that have a significant impact on County business and on which County staff, including the County's State legislative advocates, will concentrate their legislative efforts during the 2018 Legislative Session.
 The County's top priorities (Listed Alphabetically) include:

-- Affordable Care Implementation Support healthcare policy implementation efforts that do not have an adverse financial impact to the County.
+- Continuation of Expanded Medical for Uninsured Affordable Care Implementation Support healthcare policy implementation efforts that do not have an adverse financial impact to the County.
 Examples of impacts may include unfunded or under-funded mandates, or reallocation of existing County funding that result in an increased General Fund obligation.
 Support ongoing and new efforts related to increasing the number of insured persons and to providing and expanding primary care services and public health prevention services and activities. - 2.
 Children, Youth, and Families Support legislation and budget efforts that support children, youth, and families, including restoring and expanding quality child care and preschool opportunities, increasing funding for homeless youth, promoting safety for all children, and supporting mental and developmental health prevention and early intervention activities.
 Advocate for dedicated funding streams for child abuse and youth violence prevention efforts.
-Collaborate with state regional offices, schools and health care systems to expand resources for parents with special needs children. - 3.
-County Revenue Sources and Authority (SYA) Oppose efforts to decrease, restrict, eliminate, seize, divert, supplant or otherwise restrict local autonomy, including-of local revenues.
-Oppose any efforts at the state level to eliminate, restrict, (SYA) or redirect revenues currently dedicated to local government for state purposes to other agencies and/or districts.
+Collaborate with state regional offices, schools and health care systems to expand resources for parents with special needs children.
+Support increased funding for full implementation of the Continuum of Care initiative with the state. - 3.
+County Revenue Sources and Authority Oppose efforts to decrease, restrict, eliminate, seize, divert, supplant or otherwise restrict local autonomy, including local revenues.
+Oppose any efforts at the state level to eliminate, restrict, or redirect revenues currently dedicated to local government for state purposes to other agencies and/or districts.
 Advocate for timely, full state funding for state programs operated by the County, which include appropriate cost of living increases, as well as costs associated with increases in population and caseload growth. - 4.
 County Strategic Plan Support efforts that further the goals outlined in the County's Strategic Plan as follows: (a) improve the health and well-being of those who live and work here; (b) ensure responsible and sustainable land use; (c) maintain a safe community; and (d) invest in and for the future.